ferix/shared-notes/sql_prompts.md

     **its own** country's population.
 (Hint: it's not a trick question;
     there are 2)

+1. [Joins,Aggregates,Filters] Selecting only un-joined data

+    Without using a sub-query, find the 6 countries that don't have a corresponding language and group them by continent and list how many countries are in each continent.

 1. [Aggregates,Filters] Filtering after a group-by

     Without using a sub-query, select only the 5 countries that have